The Ethics of Technology:

 The Fairness Principle (FP)

-The point of departure for my theory is Aristotle’s formal principle of justice, holding that we should “treat like cases alike."
+The point of departure is Aristotle’s formal principle of justice, holding that we should “treat like cases alike."
 (NE 1131a10-b15.)
 Scholars sympathetic to casuistry have extended this principle to cases that are not fully similar.
 On their view, we should compare every choice situation we wish to analyze with some set of paradigm cases (prototypes), i.e. to cases we are familiar with and know how to analyze.
 If a case we wish to analyze is sufficiently similar to a paradigm case, then the moral verdict that applies to the paradigm case also applies to the test case.
 I agree with this, but unlike casuists, I believe there is room for principles in ethics.

 The key idea is that the more similar a pair of moral choice situations are, the more reason do we have to treat the cases alike.
 If two cases x and y are fully similar in all morally relevant aspects, and if principle p is applicable to x, then p is applicable to y; and if some case x is more similar to the paradigm case y than to the paradigm case z, and p is applicable to y, then p is applicable to x as well.

 The distances in the figure below reflect how similar the underlying moral choice situations are judged to be from a moral point of view.
 The closer two points are located in the figure, the more similar they are.
 The five test cases are analyzed by applying the moral principle that governs the most similar paradigm case.
 (In some cases >2 dimensions may be needed.)